 1. Customising dashboards

 A dashboard combines various contents such as views, history graphs and other elements on a single page.
-What makes Checkmk's dashboards special is that with the aid of an intelligent algorithm they can adapt themselves automatically to the user's screen dimensions.
-In this way a user with a large screen can make optimal use of the screen's area, but the dashboard can still function on a small screen.
-Here is an example of a start dashboard:
+What makes Checkmk’s dashboards special is that with the aid of an intelligent algorithm they can adapt themselves automatically to the user’s screen dimensions.
+In this way a user with a large screen can make optimal use of the screen’s area, but the dashboard can still function on a small screen.
+Here is an example of a Start Dashboard:

 Besides this Main Overview-dashboard, Checkmk has the built-in variants Host & Services Problems and Network Topology.
 You find them in the sidebar under Views ➳ Overview.
 By default, the built-in dashboards are shared with all user roles.
-But you can restrict them to certain roles under WATO ➳ Roles & Permissions ➳ Daschboards.
+But you can also restrict them to certain roles under WATO ➳ Roles & Permissions ➳ Dashboards.

-In the above image you can also see the layout mechanisms that exactly adjust the sizes of the elements to the available screen space:
+In the above image you can also see the layout mechanisms that exactly adjust the sizes of the elements to fit the available screen space:

 - The element below right is anchored there and extends in both directions (indicated by the yellow arrows).
 That means it attempts to fill the available space.